-The Lyme Disease Association of Australia (LDAA) is an association comprised of volunteers committed to making changes to how Lyme disease patients are treated – both medically and personally.
+The Lyme Disease Association of Australia (LDAA) is a registered charity comprised of a small number of volunteers committed to making changes to how Australian Lyme disease is viewed, and how patients are treated both personally and medically.
 This is achieved through undertaking activities in four key areas of information, support, education and awareness.

 The LDAA's mission is to:

 - Advocate for individuals and families living with Lyme disease;

 - Gather support to educate and lobby governments, doctors and local communities;

 - Act as a conduit between international developments, treatments and other Lyme communities; and

 - Fundraise to facilitate improvements for people living with Lyme disease.

 The aim of the LDAA is to: